drpicox/classroom--cards-game--2022/README.md

 ## create-tests

-It is an utility to maintain the tests and create the initial context files.
+It is a utility to maintain the tests and create the initial context files.

 Run the command: